 You can find vintage goods, which often have held up beautifully over the years because of expert craftsmanship.
 Or score some new pieces like the chair shown here.
 Many home stores are carrying caned furniture in of-the-moment disco-glam silhouettes.

-Perhaps as part of the return of maximalism, wallpaper is having a big, big moment.
+Perhaps as part of the return of maximalism, wallpaper is having a big, big moment in 2022.
 But it’s not your grandmother’s wallpaper: These are big, bold and luscious.
 Watch for jungle themes, botanicals and bold florals to take center stage, as well as textures now available through advances in technology and manufacturing.

 Another modern twist on the classic wall covering: Consider a wallpaper mural.
 They don’t have a repeating pattern per se and can be scaled to your room’s dimensions, making it feel custom-tailored to your home.

 Courtesy Katie Dohman